wpwupingwp/OGU/README.md

     - `no`: exclude sequences in RefSeq database.

-[RefSeq](https://www.ncbi.nlm.nih.gov/refseq/about/) is considered to be of higher quality than the other sequences in GenBank.
+[RefSeq](https://www.ncbi.nlm.nih.gov/refseq/about/) is considered to have higher sequence and annotation quality than GenBank.
 This option could be used for getting nuclear/organelle genomes from NCBI.
 In this situation (`-refseq
     yes`), the length limit will be removed automatically.